-The standard safe practices of scuba diving are essentially the same the world over.
-For example not ascending too quickly, never hold your breath, follow the buddy system etc. Standard diving practices in the Maldives are much the same with the exception that the Maldives government has taken some rather interesting additional measures to ensure that scuba diving enjoys a 5 star safety record in this diver’s paradise.
-Popular opinion goes both ways on this but the fact remains that these measures are working to keep diving safe and, more to the point, that they are the law.
+Standard diving practices in the Maldives are much the same with the exception that the Maldives government has taken some rather interesting additional measures to ensure that scuba diving enjoys a 5-star safety record in this diver's paradise.

 Maldives Recreational Diving Guidelaines, Chapter 3, section 4, Paragraph 3

 Nobody is permitted to engage in any scuba related activity for at least 24 hours before boarding an aircraft.
 This helps to prevent even the occasional occurrence of decompression problems related to flying and diving.
-Please be sure to calculate this buffer into your itinerary when planning your diving trip.
 Dive centers are actually obliged to take note of your departure date and flight number to make sure that you stay in keeping with this law.

 Maldives Recreational Diving Regulation Chapter 2, section 3, Paragraph 1